maxbarkouras/Syscall-Shellcode-Injector/README.md

 ## Features

+- Offers support for direct and indirect shellcode injection to support various usecases
 - Decrypts XOR shellcodes and injects into running process with passed PID
 - Use of Windows kernel timer call locations to syscalls through them (NtCreateTimer, NtOpenTimer, NtSetTimer, NtQueryTimer, NtCancelTimer)
 - Built with Windows API and standard C++ libraries